shinwookim/website-archive/CS0441-2231/index.md

 title: 'CS0441: Discrete Structures for Computer Science'
 subtitle: 'Fall 2022, Term 2231'
 published: true
----
+blurb: |

-Welcome to **CS 0441**, **Discrete Structures for Computer Science**, for the Fall 2022 term!
+    Welcome to <strong>CS 0441</strong>, <strong>Discrete Structures for Computer Science</strong>, for the Fall 2022 term!
+    <br><br>
     Throughout the term, we will study (abstract) discrete structures that are backbones of computer science.
-In particular, we will look at *logic, proofs, sets, relations, functions, counting, and probability*, with an emphasis on applications in computer science.
+In particular, we will look at <em>logic, proofs, sets, relations, functions, counting, and probability</em>, with an emphasis on applications in computer science.
+    <br><br>
     This page will provide any information for the class that I go over in recitation.
 Please check back for updates regularly, especially if you miss a recitation.
 ---

 ## Recitation Information